Arms Trade | Drones | General Dynamics | Hiroshima | Nuclear Treaties | Trident |

 Pollution in the Stratosphere | |

-The major impacts from military activities are from chlorine and alumina particles and also soot particles (also known as black carbon) in the upper atmosphere.
-Black carbon and alumina particles end up in the stratosphere, a region important for weather systems.
-Because they are so small they stay there for three to four years and accumulate.
-Chemical reactions involving chlorine and the surface of alumina particles cause losses in the stratospheric ozone layer that protects us from harmful ultraviolet rays from the Sun. | |
+The principal military impacts are from chlorine and alumina particles and also particles from soot (also known as black carbon) in the upper atmosphere.
+Black carbon and alumina particles accumulate in the stratosphere - an important region for weather systems.
+Because they are minute, they can remain for 3 to 4 years.
+Chemical reactions involving chlorine and the surface of alumina particles impair the stratospheric ozone layer which protects us from harmful ultraviolet radiation from the sun. | |

 Herbicides | |